zepam/Glossary/README.md

 **Resampling:** The process of repeatedly generating new samples from training data in order to understand uncrertenties in the data being used.

 **Bootstrapping**: Bootstrapping is a resampling technique in statistics where multiple random samples are drawn with replacement from a single dataset.
 This method is employed to estimate the sampling distribution of a statistic and assess its variability.

+**Data Augmentation**: Data augmentation is the process of generating new, artifical data from existing data.
+This is commonly used to increase the size of a training dataset in ML (ie. rotating input images in a data segmentation pipeline)